dartraiden/NVIDIA-patcher/docs/README.md

 ## Usage

 1. Unpack driver distributive (xxx.xx-desktop-win10-win11-64bit-international-dch-whql.exe).
+Only 417.35+ driver needs to be patched!
+If you are using version 417.23 or older, go straight to step 5.
 2. Place [all patcher files](https://github.com/dartraiden/NVIDIA-patcher/archive/refs/heads/master.zip) next to setup.exe.
 3. Run Patch.bat as admin.